bluszcz/django-sb-admin/README.rst

 SB Admin is a free to download Bootstrap admin template.
-This template uses the default Bootstrap 3 styles along with a variety of powerful jQuery plugins to create a pwerful framework for creating admin panels, web apps, or back-end dashboards.
+This template uses the default Bootstrap 3 styles along with a variety of powerful jQuery plugins to create a powerful framework for creating admin panels, web apps, or back-end dashboards.

 Installation
 ------------